Skip to main content

 Note: Please note that all streams share the same publish secret.

-The SRS Stack allows for an unlimited number of simultaneous streams, with the only constraint being your server's bandwidth capacity.
+The Oryx allows for an unlimited number of simultaneous streams, with the only constraint being your server's bandwidth capacity.
 Additionally, you have the freedom to choose any desired stream name.

 As of now, it only supports authentication for publishing streams using a global secret applicable to all streams.
 It does not provide individual secrets for each stream in an effort to maintain simplicity.

-Additionally, unlike YouTube and Twitch, the SRS Stack does not support changing stream names, which use different names for publishing and playing.
+Additionally, unlike YouTube and Twitch, the Oryx does not support changing stream names, which use different names for publishing and playing.
 This can be confusing and complex, as it requires an additional system to manage the mapping of filenames.

 Conclusion

-In summary, security and authentication are vital aspects of live streaming, and the SRS Stack provides a straightforward solution for those building their own streaming services.
+In summary, security and authentication are vital aspects of live streaming, and the Oryx provides a straightforward solution for those building their own streaming services.
 By following the steps outlined in this guide, you can ensure that your live streaming service remains secure and accessible only to authorized users.